Plus Housing Program

 - Persons living in transitional housing (considered homeless under the San Francisco definition of homelessness)

-- Persons currently receiving a partial housing subsidy (a flat monthly rental assistance amount that does not cover your entire rent)
+- Persons currently receiving a partial housing subsidy (a flat monthly rental assistance amount, unlike paying a percentage of your income toward rent), provided that subsidy does not reduce the applicant's rent burden to below 30%

 - TO CALCULATE RENT BURDEN: First determine your monthly income.
 If you only know your annual income, just divide it by 12.
 Next, divide your rent by your monthly income.